neilmerton/neilmerton.github.io/src/content/blog/best-10-indie-albums.md

 [Some people](https://hicks.design/journal/hicks-design-best-15-albums) will have their go-to list of their favourite albums.
 As my first post on my blog (I'm not a stranger to maintaining a blog - I had one, back in the early naughties, that I regularly updated) I thought it apt to share what I can be guaranteed to tantalise my ears.

+I've purposely kept the list to less-known artists, with the hope that someone might stumble upon this page in the future and discover some new (to them) music from decades gone.

 These aren't necessarily in favourite order, chronologically discovered is probably closer.

 ## L.S.U. - Shaded Pain